Intro-to-CS-Bootcamp/ics_bc_s18/week3/README.md

 - Chapter 9: Writting Your Own Methods
   - pages 69-80

-This week we also have optional <a href="https://www.youtube.com/playlist?list=PL_Otc46JXAZ4lP1domOnNNHj78JPdrZ6u">videos</a> to provide more examples with programs that manipulate strings and integers, which is what you will do in the Roman numberal assignment.
+This week we also have optional <a href="https://www.youtube.com/playlist?list=PL_Otc46JXAZ4lP1domOnNNHj78JPdrZ6u">videos</a> to provide more examples with programs that manipulate strings and integers, which is what you will do in the Roman numeral assignments.

 ## Lab Assignment